michaelvobrien/macos-bash-commands/README.md

 sshvpn myserver 8111
 ```

-The service has the host and port set, and it uses `dtach` to put it
+`myvpn-service` has the host and port set, and it uses `dtach` to put
-into the background.
+it into the background.

 ```sh
 myvpn-service